Samet195/JsonDB/README.md

 "*An alternative to SQLite in JSON Format!*"

-> This project is still under development.
+>❗This project is still under development.

 <br />